CoffeeBrewer64/CoffeeBrewer64/README.md

 # VitaSoap

-Imagine an emulator... drunk.
+Imagine an emulator that never works.
 That is VitaSoap.
-Inspired by Vita3K (but not using Vita3K's source code), VitaSoap is an attempt to fill in the gap in the PS Vita emulation market.
+Inspired by Vita3K (but not using Vita3K's source code), VitaSoap is an attempt to fill in the gap in the PS Vita emulation "industry".
 Do **not** expect it to work.

 # ReFamos // ReX